Partner – Orkes – NPI EA (cat=Spring)

 }

-Now, if we run our application, the face should be marked with the red rectangle.
+Now, if we run our application, the face should be marked with a red rectangle.

 We can also see a disadvantage of the cascade classifiers.
 If we turn our face too much in any direction, then the red rectangle disappears.
 This is because we’ve used a specific classifier that was trained only to detect the front of the face.